PlanterApp/planter_blog/content/posts/tomato-growing-tips-tricks/index.md

 ### Wrapping up the Season

 As the growing season winds down, clean up your garden bed.
 Remove all plant debris to discourage disease and pest overwintering.
 Consider sowing cover crops to replenish the soil during the dormant months.
+[If you're not yet feeling like saying goodbye to your garden for the year, here's a post that may help to carry you through the fall season!](https://blog.planter.garden/posts/fall-garden-chores/)

 ### Embrace Crop Rotation